-The initialization method in SUMP uses breadth first search that is similar to the method discussed by Zhu et al. in [14].
+The initialisation phase in SUMP uses breadth first search similar to the method discussed by Zhu et al. (2003).
 However, in SUMP the base station is the only entity that initiates the search.
-The initialization phase in SUMP is divided into two steps: path establishment and verification.
+The initialisation phase is divided into two steps: path establishment and verification.
 In the path establishment step, hop count and paths from the base station to a node are discovered.
 A node either waits to receive a hello message or forwards hello replies.
-In the verification step, the base station updates nodes that received an incorrect hop count due to discrepancies in the communication range.
-Such discrepancies arise when one node has a larger communication range than another.
-For example, node A has the ability to hear the communications from node B, but A's communication range is less than that of B's.
-When node A attempts to reply to node B, B is out of range of node A. Therefore, node A is unaware that node B is unable to receive communications from A. Thus, A and B have different views of their connectivity.
+In the verification step, the base station updates nodes that received an incorrect hop count due to discrepancies in the communication range of nodes.
+For example, node A has the ability to hear the communications from node B, but A's communication range is less than that of B's so that when A attempts to reply to B, B is out of A's range.

 The base station initiates the path establishment step by issuing a hello message containing a count of 0.
-The structure of this hello message is shown in Fig. 1.
+The structure of this hello message is shown in Figure 1.
 The count corresponds to the current hop count from the base station.
 Nodes do not respond to any communications until the hello message is received.
-Once a node receives the hello message the node will record the hop count into its memory, increment the hop count in the hello message, and forward the message.
+Once a node receives the hello message the node will record the hop count into its memory, increment the hop count in the hello message and forward it.
 The node then replies to the base station with a message containing the hop count recorded and the ID of the node.